KevinLiao159/MyDataSciencePortfolio/movie_recommender/README.md

 ### [Movie Recommendation Engine Development with KNN](https://github.com/KevinLiao159/MyDataSciencePortfolio/blob/master/movie_recommender/movie_recommendation_using_KNN.ipynb)
 Collaborative filtering based systems use the actions of users to recommend other items.
 In general, they can either be user-based or item-based.
 Item-based approach is usually prefered than user-based approach.
 User-based approach is often harder to scale because of the dynamic nature of users, whereas items usually don't change much, so item-based approach often can be computed offline.

 KNN is a perfect go-to model for this use case and KNN is a very good baseline for recommender system development.
-In item-based collaborative filtering, KNN will use a pre-defined distance metric to find clusters of similar items based on users' ratings, and make recommendations using the distance metric in item ratings of top-k nearest neighbors.
+In item-based collaborative filtering, KNN will use a pre-defined distance metric to find clusters of similar items based on users' ratings, and make recommendations using the distance metric in item ratings of top-k nearest neighbors [1].

 #### Let's Make Some Recommendations
 "Iron Man" is one of my favorite movies so I want to test what movie recommendations my system is giving me.
 It's very cool to see my recommender system give me recommendations